 Then, in my broken years when I struggled to breathe, Patty invited me to the high peaks of the Adirondack mountains to teach a group of women about God’s love.
 We made it to the heights of a few mountain peaks together and we studied God’s word.
 In my brokenness, Patty planted new seeds into my fertile heart; this time they were seeds of hope.
 Her belief in God’s power invited me into a place of intimacy and ministry where my vulnerability brought healing into the lives of others.
 Those seeds are producing more fruit.
 That’s Patty – always sowing Jesus seeds.

 Since Patty planted the first seed in my heart, God has led me into public speaking, writing, podcasting, publishing, and leading retreats.
 In each of these areas of life, God uses me as His seed bearer to plant seeds into the hearts of others.
 Some of those seeds take root.
 And the rooted plants, established in the foundation of God, produce their own seeds and spread them to others.
 We can all be farmers.
 We can all spread seeds.

 Farming the Fertile Soil

 We are all farmers.
 We all have someone who planted seeds of encouragement and faith into our hearts.
-Each of us have the opportunity to plant seeds into the soil of the hearts of others.
+Each of us have the opportunity to plant seeds into the hearts of others.
 Seeds are words of encouragement, prayers, songs, deeds, love, compassion, and grace.
 They are invitations to attend a Bible study or a church service or a home group.
 You never know which seeds will take root, so keep planting them.
 Be a farmer.
-You will eventually be able to recognize the fertile ground, and see fruits from the seeds you have planted.
+You will eventually be able to recognize the fertile ground and see fruits from the seeds you have planted.

 Now, go out and sow some seeds.
 And in due time, you will see the harvest.